 - It’s easier to cut the onion in half and then slice.
 But you can slice them into whole onion rings if you like.

-- Make sure to spray your casserole dish with a nonstick spray, whether that be PAM cooking spray or a healthier olive oil spray to prevent sticking.
+- Make sure to spray your casserole dish with a nonstick cooking spray to prevent sticking.

 - If you want maximum crunch for your topping, try crushing up potato chips in a medium bowl before coating the top if your casserole.

-- For all my cheese lovers out there, you can also add in parmesan cheese mixed with a tablespoon butter to the topping to create a more cheesy topping.
+- Add in parmesan cheese or sharp. cheddar cheese mixed with a tablespoon butter to create a more cheesy topping.

 - To cut your onions without crying, try putting wet paper towels next to you to absorb the acid that the onions release.
 Another trick is to freeze or chill your onions, rather than cutting them at room temperature.